captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 I was too sick.
 ---
-I change place with healthy boy.
+I change places with a healthy boy.
 ---
 Judel.
 ---